Payger/woocommerce-gateway/README.txt

 == Description ==

-Extends Woocommerce Gateways to accept payments with cryptocurrencies through Payger.
+Extends Woocommerce Gateways to accept payments with crypto currencies through Payger.

 Payger Woocommerce Gateway is a FREE WordPress plugin by [Payger](https://payger.com).
-Start accepting Bitcoins, Ethereum or other cryptocurrencies on Your Woocommerce online store.
+Start accepting Bitcoins, Ethereum or other crypto currencies on Your Woocommerce online store.
 Increase your sales as you add all major altcoins as payment option for your customers.

 Key Features:

 * Support all wallets that support payment protocol
-* Price in your local currency, let customers pay with cryptocurrencies e.g. bitcoins.
+* Price in your local currency, let customers pay with crypto currencies e.g. bitcoins.
-* Shop owners can choose a subset of cryptocurrencies, to allow payments with, depending on the local currency.
+* Shop owners can choose a subset of crypto currencies, to allow payments with, depending on the local currency.
 * Customers can choose the currency they would like to pay with.
-* Customers will get an estimate value prior to "place order" on the selected cryptocurrency.
+* Customers will get an estimate value prior to "place order" on the selected crypto currency.
 * Orders will automatically update status when payment is detected, no manual validation needed.
 * Handles underpaid orders, asking customer the missing amount if necessary.
 * Complete checkout process happens within your website/theme